Ignia707/dataset_viewer-aws_demo/README.md

 pm2 start server.js --name "dataset-viewer"
 pm2 save

+pm2 startup
+# run the command returned by the terminal
 ```

 4. Configure Nginx as a reverse proxy pointing port `80` to `http://127.0.0.1:5000`.